 - Helps to temper the impact of caffeine in coffee – great if you want to slowly cut down on caffeine

 - It’s cheaper, and you need less of it as the flavor is strong

 - High insulin levels help to aid calcium absorption

 - It contains some of your daily vitamin and mineral requirements, including potassium, vitamin A, C, and B6, protein, calcium, and magnesium

-- Chicory can contain fibre depending on the preparation technique
+- Chicory can contain fiber depending on the preparation technique

 Types of Chicory Coffee

 Although there isn’t a huge amount of choice when it comes to chicory coffee, you can get it prepared in slightly different forms depending on your preference.

 Instant granules work in the same way as instant coffee granules.
 Just add hot water, stir, add milk, and you’re done.
 The obvious benefit of this is that it’s super easy to prepare.
 The downside is a lack of flavor compared to other options.